wearablebp/wearablebp.github.io/meta.md

 From Fig. ,for sensor data, we observe that the most common sensor data configuration used for BP estimation is photoplethysmography and photoplethysmography with electrocardiography.
 For algorithm, we observe that the most common class of algorithm used is classical machine learning, often in conjuntion with hand-crafted features.
 For subject characteristics, overall, we observe that there is a similar split between using healthy, diseased and a mix of healthy and diseased subjects in the study.
 However, it is notable that there were significantly less studies that used diseased subjects for personalization.
 For datasets used, we observe that an overwheming number of studies used databases collected internally that are not avaialble for the public and the most common publically available database used is Medical Information Mart for Intensive Care (MIMIC).
 For study characteristics, we observe that the majority of subject level split studies were observational.
 On the other hand, we observe that the personalization studies were split similarly between observational and interventional studies.
 For the quantitative metrics, notably, the standard devation of the BP distribution for SBP is larger than that for DBP and the standard deviation of the BP distribution of subject level split studies is greater than that of personalization studies.

-<h2> Meta-Analysis </h2>
+<h2> Meta-Analysis (in progress) </h2>

 Using our proposed metric to evaluate estimation accuracy, we plot the ED of SBP versus ED of DBP for subject level split and personalization studies.
 We indicate the size of points using the power of the study and also report important study information using a hover tool.
 Moreover, we delineate in green the minimum ED computed from the AAMI/ANSI/ISO Standards for SBP and DBP, which were 2.42 and 1.46 respectively.
 See <a href="{{site.baseurl}}/standards/">Standards</a> for more information about the calculation. <br> <br>

 {% include scatter.html %} <br>
 <center> <i> Fig. .
 A scatter plot of Explained Deviation for SBP versus Explained Deviation for DBP color coded by sensor device configuration.
 The size represent the power of the study.
 The tabs above allow to switch between Calibration Technique (subject level split or personalization).
 Hovering over the scatter points displays important parameter information related to the study.
 Clicking the legend allows to show or hide particular sensor data configurations.
 Finally, panning, zooming, tapping, resetting, and hovering tools are included on the right hand side of the legend.
 See <a href="{{site.baseurl}}/key/">Key</a> for a description of extracted parameters. </i> </center> <br>

-We observe that there are 20 subject level split studies and 4 personalization studies that exceed the minimum determined ED.
+We observe that there are 20 subject level split studies and 0 personalization studies that exceed the minimum determined ED.

 {% include metadata_stats_meetspecs.html %}